Trinity Haven provides safe, affirming housing for LGBTQ+ youth experiencing housing instability.

 American Pianists Association

-The Rev’d Julia Whitworth, ex-officio (she/her)
+The Rev’d Adam Pierce, ex-officio (he/him)

 Trinity Episcopal Church